Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 This should be the same as the data coming out of the local gateway, shown in the Local Gateway Configuration section above.

 ## <span style="color:#0080FF">Deploying DNS servers</span>
 DNS servers are needed to resolve URLs for services in Azure.
 When those services are initially deployed, they are accessed using a URL that resolves to their public IP address.
-For example

-[http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to 42.x.x.x
+For example, [http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to 42.x.x.x.
 However, since we are preventing access to any public IP address and using only private endpoints, applications would have to resolve to the private IP address.
 For example, it should resolve to 10.2.0.x instead of 42.x.x.x.

 To do this, a DNS conditional forwarder is needed locally, to resolve requests from on-premises devices to Azure services, and in Azure, to resolve requests from one Azure service to another.